Google is the world's most popular search engine.

 - Once you click on "View and reply," a message box will open for you to write your response.

-How to Reply to Google Reviews from a Mobile Device:
+How to Respond to Google Reviews From a Mobile Device:

 - On your mobile device, open the Google My Business app.